MakeSchool/Heyzap-Tutorial/Tutorial 1.md

 Best Practices
 =========

 In general, accidental clicks will only succeed in annoying your users, not in raising conversion rates.
-You will only make money if the user decides they want to download the advertised app, so if when a user accidentally clicks on an advertisement that they have no interest in downloading, you have navitaged them away from your game for no reason.
+You will only make money if the user decides they want to download the advertised app, so when a user accidentally clicks on an advertisement that they have no interest in downloading, you have navitaged them away from your game for no reason.

-Users are much more likely to click on an ad after a game has ended than before it started, because they have jut finished a task and won't mind as much navigating away from the app.
+Users are much more likely to click on an ad after a game has ended than before it started, because they have just finished a task and won't mind as much navigating away from the app.

 #### When to show ads